-This sequence is open only to students who (1) have a score of 5 on the AP biology test; and (2) have first- or second-year standing, with enrollment preference given to first-year students; it is most appropriate for students considering careers in research.
+This sequence is open only to students who (1) have a score of 5 on the AP biology test and (2) have first- or second-year standing, with enrollment preference given to firstyear students (beginning with the 2010-11 entering class, enrollment will be open only to first-year students); it is most appropriate for students considering careers in biomedical sciences.
 In addition to topics listed below, courses will cover experimental design and interpretation.

 A score of 5 on the AP biology test, together with a sufficiently high score on the biology diagnostic exam, allows students to register for the three-quarter accelerated sequence below.
-This sequence meets requirements for the biological 88 sciences major.
+This sequence meets requirements for the biological sciences major.
 Upon completion of the three-quarter AP 5 sequence, students will have three credits in the major and they will have met the general education requirement in the biological sciences.
 Nonmajors who are preparing for the health professions meet the general education requirement by completing the first two quarters of the AP Fundamentals Sequence.
 All students must register for BIOS 20234 (Autumn Quarter) and BIOS 20235 (Winter Quarter).
-Students register for a third course chosen from the following list: BIOS 20242, 20243, 20244, 20245, 20246, 20249, 20250, 20256, 20257, or 20260.
+Students register for a third course chosen from the following list: BIOS 20243, 20244, 20245, 20246, 20249, 20250, 20256, 20257, 20258, or 20260.

 20234.
 Molecular Biology of the Cell.
 PQ: Score of 5 on the AP biology test.
 This course covers the fundamentals of molecular and cellular biology.
 Topics include protein structure and function; DNA replication, repair, and recombination; transcription, translation, and control of gene expression; cellular structure; cell division; protein modification and stability; cellular signaling; and cell growth, cell death, and cancer biology.
-V. Prince, M. Glotzer, R. Zaragoza.
+M. Glotzer, M. Gupta, R. Zaragoza.
 Autumn.
 L.

 20235.
 Biological Systems.
 PQ: BIOS 20234.
 Students preparing for the health professions must take BIOS 20235 and 20242 in sequence.
 This course builds upon molecular cell biology foundations to explore how biological systems function.
 Topics include classical and molecular genetics, developmental signaling networks, genomics, proteomics, transcriptomics, and biological networks.
-I. Rebay, V. Prince, R. Zaragoza.
+I. Rebay, E. Munro, R. Zaragoza.
 Winter.
 L.